Where the locals eat in Key West

 This is away from the crowds at Mallory Square and Duval Street, and definitely worth seeking out.
 Never eaten Haitian food before?
 No worries.
 The owners are always on site cooking and serving, and are happy to make recommendations.
 Creole/Caribbean food choices range from local seafood to oxtail.
 I couldn’t find a website … but you’ll find plenty of positive comments online.

-This authentic Cuban kitchen cranks out delicious eats from 5 a.m. to midnight, seven days a week.
-Their new home (a block down White Street) looks fancier than their iconic spot by the laundry mat (pictured) was, but I’m pretty sure it will still be delicious and attract all walks of life.
+If you’ve found M&M Laundry you’re at the right place.
+Next door, this tiny kitchen cranks out delicious eats from 5 a.m. to midnight, seven days a week.
+If you’re lucky you can snag one of a handful of sidewalk stools to enjoy your meal.
+Half the fun is watching the chickens scurry about and people from all walks of life pull up and grab their order.
 What to eat?
 The Cuban or Sandy’s Sandwich.
 If you don’t like those, you’re on your own.
 I eat here often and always stick to the proven winners.
-Too much rum and sun to make it out?
+Too much with rum and sun to make it out?
 They deliver anywhere on the island for $3.

 This one almost did not make the list because its popularity is leaking out beyond the locals.
 But you have to walk to the very end of the wharf area and most tourists never make it that far, so I want to give it a plug.
 Originally a shrimp warehouse, it became a restaurant and seafood market when shrimping moved to Stock Island.
 You can watch the boats come and go and might even spy a fisherman delivering the day’s catch.
 Everything is good.
 Get a variety and share.
 And get a shirt.